CalvinWan0101/PowerPoint/README.md

 ## Description

 This is a imitation of power point.
+Particularly focus on the drawing shapes on the slide.

 - Language: C#
 - Supported IDE: